Making tax digital (MTD) is the biggest shake-up to the tax system ever and in this guide, I explain more about it including:

 1. What is Making Tax Digital?

-MTD is the complete digitisation of the entire tax system, meaning mandatory quarterly tax reporting into HMRC along with regular tax payments by businesses and individuals via digital bookkeeping.
+MTD is the complete digitisation of the entire tax system.
+This means mandatory quarterly tax reporting into HMRC along with regular tax payments by businesses and individuals via digital bookkeeping.

-HMRC estimated that errors and mistakes result in over £9 billion lost taxes annually, a loss they feel they can hugely reduce by making people switch from manual bookkeeping to digital bookkeeping.
+HMRC estimated that errors and mistakes result in over £9 billion lost taxes annually.
+This is a loss they feel they can hugely reduce by making people switch from manual bookkeeping to digital bookkeeping.
 Essentially business will need to:

 - Maintain their bookkeeping electronically;

 - Report VAT and income & expenses digitally to HMRC on a quarterly basis via approved software;